hstr0100/GDownloader/README.md

 To activate spotDL support, navigate to `Settings` > `Download Settings`, scroll down to the bottom and check the option `Enable spotDL downloader.` then, restart the program.

-### My Downloads Are Stuck Processing
+### My Downloads Are Stuck Transcoding

-If you are using a supported media player such as VLC, disabling the option `Convert audio to a widely supported codec (AAC)` under `Download Settings` will result in significant improvements in speed during the final processing step.
+If you are using a supported media player such as VLC, disabling the option `Convert audio to a widely supported codec (Slow)` under `Download Settings` will result in significant improvements in speed during the final transcoding step.

 ### Why Can't I Download From A Particular Site?